dclavijo45/chat-ai-backend/README.md

-Chat AI using Google Gemini and OpenAi API switchable
+Chat AI using Google Gemini, OpenAi API and Anthropic (Claude AI) switchable
 =======

 Angular 18 and NodeJS with Express has been used for build the project